R-KL/ace-WebUI/README.md

+#!!!
+This branch is for porting the Ace-Editor into Vue.js as of now no changes have been done to README except this message!
 #   Ace-Editor Web-UI Built in Rust

 A high-performance, standalone, self-hosted code editor powered by a Rust backend and a modern web component frontend.
 The entire application compiles into a single binary for easy deployment.